bizhamal2345/deep-learning-final-project/reports/week-04.md

 ---

-# 15. Streamlit Application

-A simple Streamlit web application was developed for real-time fake news prediction.

-## Application Features

-Users can:

-- Enter a news article
-- Click the prediction button
-- Receive Fake or Real prediction

-The application demonstrates practical usability of the model.

----

-# 16. Challenges and Limitations
+# 15. Challenges and Limitations

 ## Challenges